Oadelek/Using-Machine-Learning-for-Predicting-the-Titanic-Disaster/README.md

 For a detailed discussion and insights into the methodologies, techniques, and results, please refer to the individual notebooks within the `notebooks/` directory.

-## Contributing

-Contributions to improve the analysis or explore new models are welcome.
-For major changes, please open an issue first to discuss what you would like to change.